qwykx/p3s-dynamic-client-ip-password-spraying/Tutorial.md

 ### Check your IP

 You can check your IP by sending a GET-Request to http://icanhazip.com.
-In order to use the socket created by *Tor* use *requests* and set its property *proxies* accordingly.
+To use the socket created by *Tor* use *requests* and set its property *proxies* accordingly.

 ```python
 import requests